 Because of the laws surrounding sports betting, more people made wagers and more online sports betting sites became available.

 In addition to laws and online availability, international sporting events such as the soccer and rugby world cups also motivate bettors.

 In 2015, the highest horse racing GGR for the past five years was recorded at 8.8%.

 Betting has gained much popularity; therefore, the growth is expected to continue during the next five years.

 Over the past three years, Lottery ticket sales have dropped by 6%.
 The year 2015 saw the biggest decline of 2.9%.

-With improvement of the economy, more ticket sales are expected from 2017.
+With the improvement of the economy, more ticket sales are expected from 2017.

 From PwC’s stats, it is very clear that gambling contributes massively to the South African economy and it will continue to do so.
-As it should be, a hobby, gambling does not offer great fun, but also chances of winning.
+As it should be, a hobby, gambling does not offer great fun, but also chances of winning especially at the best online casinos in South Africa.
 A win to South Africa and wins to the lucky gamblers.